AmauryPARIS/LoRa_PHY_Cxlb/gr-lora_sdr/apps/advanced_test/README.md

 ## Parameter testing

-Finally, the `param_test` folder helps to test all PHY parameters dynamism, thanks to a given scenario where the scripts knows which acknoledgments it should receive or not.
+Finally, the `param_test` folder helps to test all PHY parameters dynamism, thanks to a given scenario where the script knows which acknoledgments it should receive or not.
 At the end of the scripts, the `udp_node_param_test.py` script prints out the missing/additional acknoledgments, as well as the acknoledgemnts where the CR or CRC parameters were not identical to the corresponding transmitted message.